Welcome to mySleepButton for iPhone, iPad, iPod Touch, and Android!

 mySleepButton makes it a lot easier for people to engage in super-somnolent mentation.
 However, we have published on this site (and Beaudoin has in an academic paper) a self-directed, DIY, way of shuffling your thoughts to sleep.
 It’s a useful companion and/or alternative to mySleepButton.

 When and why were the cognitive shuffle and mySleepButton invented?

 While taking his first cognitive psychology course, in 1988, it occurred to Dr. Beaudoin that the brain needs a cognitive sleep-signal; and that it may be possible to deliberately emit this signal.
 He asked himself: what kind of mentation might provide this trigger.
 Dr. Beaudoin developed his theory and techniques, on and off, since then.

 Fortunately for the theory and practice of sleep onset, over a decade ago, Dr. Beaudoin developed severe insomnia, sleeping only a couple of hours a night.
 He failed to apply his knowledge, which in any event needed to be extended.
 The insomnia subsided but re-emerged in 2009.
-That time, Beaudoin fully resolved to get a cognitive science-based vise-grip on insomnia.
+When that happened, Beaudoin fully resolved to get a cognitive science-based vise-grip on insomnia.
 He used a multi-pronged approach, involving all the best ideas of sleep research, plus his own scientific innovations.
-A few weeks later, he was able to get to sleep within 1–2 minutes of hitting the sack, to the astonishment of his observer.
+A few weeks later, he was able to get to sleep within two minutes of hitting the sack, to the astonishment of his observer.
 He has continued to develop the theory and techniques.
 (Science and technology must always move forward!)

 mySleepButton was created by CogZest and Brian Shi, who jointly sold it to CogSci Apps Corp.

 I have purchased packs but they do not appear.
 How do I fix that?

 If the packs you have purchased do not appear (which can happen if you reinstall the app, or some other contingency happens on your device), you can make all the packs you have purchased come back in this way:

 On the Packs screen, scroll down to the button that says “Restore All Purchases”.
-You may be asked to enter your username and/or password to the App Store.
+You may be asked to enter your username and/or password for the App Store.
 Note: this feature currently only exists in the iPhone version of the app.